aws-samples/aws-appsync-calorie-tracker-workshop/5_TESTING/README.md

 ---
 ### Next, lets check the suggested food

-Oops!!!. if you find the page spinning and dont get any suggestions, lets configure it and get it working
+Oops!!!. if you find the page spinning and/or dont get any suggestions, lets configure it and get it working

 #### Step 1: Setup a new Appsync Data source: